naderidev/codemelligenerator/README.md

 # replace 011 with your area code
 cmg = CodeMelliGenerator(area_code='011', print_status_live=True)

-# generate and prints the status
+# generate codes and prints the status
 cmg.generate()

-# prints generated codes array
+# prints all generated codes in an array
 print(cmg.get_codes())

-# prints all checked modes
+# prints the amount of all checked modes
 print(cmg.all_modes)

-# prints all valid modes (which modes that is a valid national code)
+# prints the amount of all valid modes (which modes that is a valid national code)
 print(cmg.valid_modes)
 ````